devGnode/jno2/README.md

 ```
 ### .child( *String* selector )
-try to resolve a child(s) in order to return it.
+Try to resolve a child(s) in order to return it.
 ```javascript

 jno2( selector ).child("div < 5");

 ```
 ### .clone(  void )
-return a clone of current node.
+Return a clone of current node.
 ```javascript

 jno2( selector ).clone( );